25prabhu10/notes/docs/Concepts/Application_Security/Authentication.md

 The impact of an attack depends on the parameter:

-- _Example:_ If the attacker is able to access another user's password, if he's able to access another user's shopping basket he could buy products in that user's name.
+- _Example:_ If the attacker is able to access another user's password, if he's able to access another user's shopping basket he could buy products in that user's name
 - This attack can also be used to access files from the system

 Prevention:

 - Prevent attackers from directly targeting unauthorized resources by using per user or per session indirect references instead, implement access control checks to make sure the user is authorized for the requested information
-- Never rely on user-defined inputs parameters (GET/POST parameters, cookies, HTTP headers, etc) to authorize access to sensitive resources.
+- Never rely on user-defined inputs parameters (GET/POST parameters, cookies, HTTP headers, etc) to authorize access to sensitive resources
 - Always rely on server-side session information.
 Use mapping values to access objects
 - Use centralized authorization routines.
 No two separate pieces of code should verify if an account belongs to a certain user